 Here is another in my series of articles based on conversations with children, first published in Teach Early Years magazine.
 In each piece, I focus on one prominent theme.
-For this one, it’s EMPATHY.
+For this one, it’s POWERLESSNESS, which seems especially apt at the moment.
 My thanks to editor Jacob Stow for allowing reproduction, and if you want to know more, details of this and their other magazines and resources are available at: https://www.teachwire.net

 - Is there anything you don’t like about being a child?

 - You have no control because you’re not in charge.
 (L - male)

 I interviewed this little boy with his mother and I’m sure you are well able to imagine her facial expression on hearing his reply.
 There was good humour in her silently letting me know that it didn’t always feel that way to her.

 Although, as adults, we may rarely feel that we have everything under control, our experience is nothing in comparison to the overwhelming feelings of powerlessness that small children have to process.
 It’s difficult for us to remember just how confusing and frustrating that can be.
 The feelings can be overwhelming for them, and it’s not unusual for challenging behaviours to have their roots in that frustration.

 Small children tend to be people pleasers, they want to do well, they want to receive our praise, they are trying to fit in and they get anxious about not getting it right.
 No-one gets it right all the time in any situation, but as we get older we develop strategies to cope with our errors.
 In the early years our children don’t have the wherewithal to understand and control their own emotions, so the feeling of powerlessness is compounded and the frustration doubles.